 11. SHALL include a Require header with the option tag 'pref ' according to rules and procedures of [RFC3840];

+12. SHALL include a Supported header with the option tag ‘gruu’ according to rules and procedures of [RFC5627];

-12. MAY include the User-Agent header in the SIP REGISTER request to indicate the OMA PoC release version of the PoC Client as specified in subclause E.4.1 "Release version in User-agent and Server headers";
+13. MAY include the User-Agent header in the SIP REGISTER request to indicate the OMA PoC release version of the PoC Client as specified in subclause E.4.1 "Release version in User-agent and Server headers";